 As per the ministry, the students would not have to go through different agencies for admission in the one state which would make the process of admission more transparent and would deter the private colleges from charging unwanted capitation fees.

-Ever since NEET UG 2016 was held by the CBSE, the ministry was held meetings with different stakeholders and all states on conducting the common counseling for admission for MBBS courses in the academic session of 2016-17 and had issued an advisory on August 2016.
+Ever since NEET UG 2016 was held by the CBSE, the ministry has held meetings with different stakeholders of all the states on conducting the common counselling for admission in MBBS courses for the academic session of 2016-17 and had issued an advisory on August 2016.

-As per the orders of the Ministry, the University Grants Commission (UGC) has informed the deemed universities to be part of the counseling process run by either state or central governments through different entities depending on the marks obtained on the entrance exam.
+As per the orders of the Ministry, the University Grants Commission (UGC) has informed the deemed universities to be part of the counselling process run by either state or central governments through different entities depending on the marks obtained in the entrance exam.

 For granting admission for PG courses in academic session of 2017-18, the advisory was released in December 2016.
-As the counseling process was not under the scope of any regulations and had turned to a mechanism of administration, the advisories had to be issued according to an official notification.
+As the counselling process was not under the scope of any regulations and had turned to a mechanism of administration, the advisories had to be issued according to official notification.

-However, the common counseling would have legal provisions as per Post Graduate Medical Education Regulation, 2000 and as per the amendment notifications in Graduate Medical Education Regulations, 1997.
+However, the common counselling would have legal provisions as per Postgraduate Medical Education Regulation, 2000 and as per the amendment notifications in Graduate Medical Education Regulations, 1997.